 According to a report by IBM, on average, the cyber-attacks cost around 7.68 million dollars.
 Of course, this is a huge amount for small businesses owners and startups, and in 9 out of 10 cases, this can’t happen to them as SMBs don’t fall into this category.
 But the figure mentioned above has been calculated from all the cyber-attacks that occur online.
 And this includes big multinational conglomerates and Fortune 500 companies.

 One alarming statistic in this regard is that more than 60% of small businesses owner hit by a cyber-attack are out of business within six months.
 You can imagine the severity of this scenario and why cybersecurity for any business is critical to its survival.
-During the last year and even in the current scenario, online businesses have reaped huge profits as people thronged any e-commerce store and shopping portal they could find, especially during the lockdown.
+During the last year and even in the current scenario, online businesses have reaped huge profits as people thronged any e-commerce store and shopping portal they could find, especially during the knockdown.
 And even after that, the customers who were satisfied with their preferred online store’s service continued to shop online.

 According to IBM’s same report, around 43% of small businesses virtually don’t apply any cybersecurity measures.
 This is a blunder that they make and pay the price as even a small attack on their servers made them pay heavily.
 And in case of a data breach of their customers, their future in the marketplace goes for the toss, as many businesses can be the last nail in the coffin.